-- Updating the Regional Water Supply Plan to identify how to address growing regional water needs while minimizing impacts to the water resources and natural systems.
-The District approved the updated plan in November 2015 and will update the plan again in 2020. - Providing financial and regulatory incentives for conservation, construction of alternative supplies and regional interconnections. - Monitoring, reporting and cumulative impact analysis.
-The Recovery Strategy includes the continuous monitoring of trends in resource conditions and permitted and actual water use.
-The cumulative impact analysis evaluates changes in permitted and used groundwater quantities and water resource development projects benefitting the Upper Floridan aquifer in and around the MIA. - Developing and implementing water resource projects to aid in reestablishing minimum flows to rivers, recover levels in Ridge lakes and enhance recharge.
+- Updating the Regional Water Supply Plan to identify how to address growing regional water needs while minimizing impacts to water resources and related natural systems.
+The District approved a plan update in 2020 and will update it again in 2025. - Providing financial and regulatory incentives for conservation. construction of alternative supplies and regional interconnections. - Monitoring and reporting. - Developing and implementing water resource projects to aid in reestablishing minimum flows to rivers, recover levels in Ridge Lakes and enhance recharge.